 - Geographic inconsistencies between claimed service areas and user interactions

-By establishing baselines of normal behavior, these systems can flag anomalies for further investigation, often before users report problems.
+By setting a baseline of normal behavior, these systems can flag anomalies for review, often before any user reports a problem.

-Directory platforms have significantly evolved their API capabilities, enabling deeper integration with other systems and creating new opportunities for businesses to work with directory data.
+Directory platforms have expanded their API capabilities, which allows deeper integration with other systems and gives businesses new ways to work with directory data.

-Modern directory APIs implement sophisticated security measures to protect sensitive data and prevent abuse:
+Modern directory APIs use serious security measures to protect sensitive data and prevent abuse:

 - OAuth 2.0 implementation: Secure delegation of access without sharing credentials